Jermy-Ally/GPS-App/README.md

-# GPS Navigation App - Admin Panel
+# GPS Navigation App - Web Client

 A cross-platform GPS navigation system with custom street data editing capabilities.
-This project includes a web-based admin panel for managing streets and a mobile app (coming soon) for navigation.
+This project includes a unified web client that serves both end-user pages and the admin console for managing streets, plus a mobile app (coming soon) for navigation.

 ## Features